powsybl/powsybl-core/docs/simulation/security/limit-scalings.md

-# Limit reductions
+# Limit scalings

 ## General description

-Limit reductions can be specified in order to detect when a specific limit is **nearly** reached, without having to artificially modify the limit itself.
+Limit scalings can be specified in order to detect when a specific limit is **nearly** reached, without having to artificially modify the limit itself.
-For instance, with a limit reduction set to 95% for a limit of 1000 MW, the security analysis will flag a limit violation for any value exceeding 950 MW.
+For instance, with a limit scaling set to 95% for a limit of 1000 MW, the security analysis will flag a limit violation for any value exceeding 950 MW.

-Each limit reduction has its own criteria specifying for which limits and under what conditions it should be applied.
+Each limit scaling has its own criteria specifying for which limits and under what conditions it should be applied.
 These criteria can include:
 - the type of limit (current, active power or apparent power)
 - the use case: for monitoring only or also for applying remedial actions
 - the contingency context (pre-contingency, after a specific contingency or after all contingencies, etc.)
-- the network elements targeted by the reduction (branches, three-winding transformers, ...), which can be described by the following criteria:
+- the network elements targeted by the scaling (branches, three-winding transformers, ...), which can be described by the following criteria:
     - a set of their ids;
     - their countries;
     - their nominal voltages.
-- which operational limits are affected by the reduction:
+- which operational limits are affected by the scaling:
     - the severity of the limit: permanent or temporary;
     - and for temporary limits, their acceptable duration:
         - equal to a specific value;
         - inside an interval.

-These criteria can be cumulative; multiple criteria can be used simultaneously to define a limit reduction.
+These criteria can be cumulative; multiple criteria can be used simultaneously to define a limit scaling.

-Since a network operational limit may meet the criteria of several limit reductions, the order in which these reductions are declared is important: the last one encountered when reading them from start to finish is applied.
+Since a network operational limit may meet the criteria of several limit scalings, the order in which these scalings are declared is important: the last one encountered when reading them from start to finish is applied.

 ## Criteria details

 ### Limit type

-The type of limits targeted by the reduction must be specified (mandatory item).
+The type of limits targeted by the scaling must be specified (mandatory item).
 The supported types are:
 - `CURRENT`: for current limits;
 - `ACTIVE_POWER`: for active power limits;
 - `APPARENT_POWER`: for apparent power limits.